-A curious, nature-loving preschooler (ages 3-5) who is beginning to ask "what's that?" about every bug and bird.
-It is also perfect for a quiet, observant child who enjoys gentle stories, or for a child who has a special bond with a grandparent or older neighbor.
+A preschooler or early elementary student who prefers quiet observation over high-action stories.
+It is perfect for a child who enjoys 'treasure hunting' for bugs in the grass or a child who has a special, quiet relationship with a grandparent or neighbor.

 Your experience helps other parents find the right book.